Evidence for fast thermalization in the plane-wave matrix model: Abstract

 \section{Abstract}

-We perform a numerical simulation of the classical evolution of the BMN matrix model with semiclassical initial conditions.
-Some of these initial conditions thermalize and are dual to a black hole forming from the collision of D-branes in the plane wave geometry.
+We report on a numerical simulation of the classical evolution of the plane-wave matrix model with semiclassical initial conditions.
+Some of these initial conditions thermalize and are dual to a black hole forming from the collision of D-branes in the plane-wave geometry.
 In particular, we consider a large fuzzy sphere (a D2-brane) plus a single eigenvalue (a D0-particle) going exactly through the center of the fuzzy sphere and aimed to intersect it.
 Including quantum fluctuations of the off-diagonal modes in the initial conditions, with sufficient kinetic energy the configuration collapses to a small size.
 We also find evidence for fast thermalization: rapidly decaying autocorrelation functions at late times with respect to the natural time scale of the system.

-\paragraph*{-- Introduction and conclusion.} From the beginning of the gauge/gravity correspondence \cite{M} it has been understood that large black holes with AdS asymptotics should be related to thermal states in the dual field theory \cite{Witten1}.
-So, a black hole forming from non-thermal initial conditions should be interpreted as thermalization of a specific initial state in the dual dynamics.
-This idea has led to the suggestion that the rapid thermalization after heavy ion collisions \cite{rhic} should be described by a black hole dual event \cite{Nastase}.
+\paragraph*{-- Introduction and conclusion.} From the beginning of the gauge/gravity correspondence \cite{M} it was understood that large black holes with anti de Sitter asymptotics should be related to thermal states in the dual field theory \cite{Witten1}.
+So, formation of a black hole from non-thermal initial conditions should be dual to thermalization of a specific initial state in the dual dynamics.
+This idea has led to the suggestion that the rapid thermalization observed in heavy ion collisions \cite{rhic} should be described by a dual black hole formation event \cite{Nastase}.

-Black hole formation events settle very quickly to the no-hair solutions, as shown by numerical simulations (see {\it e.g.} \cite{eg}).
-We expect that the dual dynamics will have the same behavior.
-Indeed, it has been suggested that black holes are `fast scramblers' \cite{SS}, {\it i.e.} they distribute information (or wash it away) faster than any other system, logarithmically in the number of degrees of freedom.
+Nascent black holes settle very quickly to the no-hair solutions, as shown by numerical simulations (see, {\it e.g.}, \cite{eg}).
+We expect that the dual theory will behave similarly.
+It has also been conjectured that black holes are ``fast scramblers'' \cite{SS}, \emph{i.e.}, they distribute information (or wash it away) faster than any other physical system, logarithmically in the number of degrees of freedom.
+This refers to how fast small quantum fluctuations away from equilibrium settle back to equilibrium in a black hole.